Dudley &

 Image courtesy of Transport for West Midlands

 Last year we had access to dynamic bus departure information thanks to TfWM.
-We're pleased to say this going to be available to us once again, with details of which bus stop they'll be leaving from.
+We're pleased to say this is going to be available to us once again, with details of which bus stop they'll be leaving from.

 If you're travelling from Wolverhampton by train, take a five-minute walk into Wolverhampton, up to Bilston Street, and catch the number one bus (opposite St George’s metro stop).